DINA-Web/slim-taxonomy/readme.md

 Data is imported from Mammal Species of the World taxon list and Rubin list with only minor modifications.

+### Mammal Species of the World

-Synonym field of MSW is messy, and truncated in the database.
+Synonym field of MSW is messy, and curently truncated in the database.

+Not all the taxa have all ranks included in the data.

 MSW id's don't contain duplicates.

+### Rubin list

 Rubinno's contain following duplicates (id, number of occurrences):